Can you beat it? The NZ car that has clocked up two million kilometres

-Graeme Hebley and his 1993 Toyota Corolla have just surpassed a very significant milestone over the last few weeks.
+Graeme Hebley and his 1993 Toyota Corolla have just surpassed a very significant milestone in the last few weeks.

 A newspaper delivery contractor since the 1960s, Hebley's Corolla ticked over the two million kilometre mark earlier in the month.

-Hebley, who lives in Upper Hutt, drives from Wellington up to New Plymouth and back six days a week for his job.
+Hebley, who lives in Upper Hutt, drives from Wellington up to New Plymouth and back six days a week for his job, which includes delivering the Whanganui Chronicle.

 His connection to Whanganui is through Guthrie's Auto Care, which has serviced his Corolla every two weeks for the last 22 years.